 Completion of landscape and tree works

-Before the issue of an occupation certificate, the principal certifier must be satisfied all landscape and tree-works have been completed in accordance with approved plans and documents and any relevant conditions of this consent.
+Before the issue of the occupation certificate for each building stage, the principal certifier must be satisfied all landscape and tree-works for that building stage have been completed in accordance with approved plans and documents and any relevant conditions of this consent and staging plan.

 Condition reason: To ensure the approved landscaping works have been completed in accordance with the approved landscaping plan(s).